 All property purchased by the Vice and Narcotics officers must be submitted to the CMPD Property Control Bureau (PCB).
 The evidence is placed in sealed containers and initialed by the impounding officers.
-Items too large or bulky for packaging are tagged.
 The responsibility of the PCB begins when the evidence and paperwork are presented for processing at the PCB receiving counter.
 PCB personnel ensure that the accompanying evidence information sheets are accurately completed and that the items are appropriately packaged or tagged.
 If a Task Force Officer (assigned to work with a federal agency) uses Fund money to purchase narcotics from individuals, the property may be turned in at the federal agency.